‘Dance Moms’ Renewal Buzz Swirls, Spoilers Suggest A Cancellation Was Avoided

 Miller posted on Instagram noting that she had not been given a formal offer to do any additional episodes, and she questioned whether casting calls that were circulating for more episodes of Dance Moms were legitimate or perhaps tied to a scam of some sort.
 Within the text of the post, Abby ranted about how she had trouble ever getting a creative credit on the show, but a producer she clearly didn’t respect had gotten one.
 Miller also noted that her creativity could be utilized better somewhere else, leading many of her followers to panic.

 Would Dance Moms really continue without Abby?
 Some have been speculating about this possibility for some time now, especially in the wake of her legal issues.
-After numerous delays, Miller did enter a guilty plea in the case and she should learn her sentence on February 24.
+After numerous delays, Miller did enter a guilty plea in the case, and she should learn her sentence on February 24.
 Her legal team is asking for probation, but it is possible that she will need to serve some jail time.
 Abby’s fans cannot stand the idea of the series continuing without her, but others think that the dancers and their moms could carry the show in a new direction that could invigorate things a bit.

 What about Chloe Lukasiak?
-Dance Moms spoilers have revealed that Chloe and her mom Christi will pop up in the finale to surprise the Abby Lee Dance Company crew at Nationals and Chloe will mention that she’s been thinking about competing again.
-While it had sounded as if this was just a buzzworthy appearance in what could have ended up being the series finale, a recent interview that Lukasiak did shared a tidbit that made it sound as if this may end up being an ongoing return after all.
+Dance Moms spoilers have revealed that Chloe and her mom Christi will pop up in the finale to surprise the Abby Lee Dance Company crew at the Nationals, and Chloe will mention that she’s been thinking about competing again.
+While it had sounded as if this was just a buzzworthy appearance in what could have ended up being the series finale, a recent interview with Lukasiak shared a tidbit that made it sound as if this may end up being an ongoing return after all.

 Has Lifetime truly renewed Dance Moms rather than cancel it?
 There hasn’t been an official announcement put out by the network as of yet, but based on that executive producer’s tweet, it certainly sounds as if additional episodes are on the way.
-More spoilers should emerge soon as filming begins again and it shouldn’t take long to pin down who is or is not going to appear in the upcoming episodes, especially if Chloe Lukasiak does return for more than one appearance.
-Do you think that the show can go on without Abby Lee Miller, if indeed that is what production aims to do?
+More spoilers should emerge soon as filming begins again, and it shouldn’t take long to pin down who is or is not going to appear in the upcoming episodes, especially if Chloe Lukasiak does return for more than one appearance.
+Do you think that the show can go on without Abby Lee Miller if that is what production aims to do?